-We also acknowledge the availability of OCO-2 Level 1 and Level 2 (XCO2) data products from NASA, which have been used for the generation on the XCO2\EMMA and XCO2\OBS4MIPS products.
+We also acknowledge the availability of OCO-2 Level 1 and Level 2 (XCO2) data products from NASA, which have been used for the generation on the XCO2_EMMA and XCO2_OBS4MIPS products.
 These products also include OCO-2 XCO2 retrieved at Univ.
 Bremen with the FOCAL algorithm.
-The FOCAL activities would not have been possible without funding from University of Bremen, from the EU H2O2O projects CHE (grant agreement ID: 776186) and VERIFY (Grant agreement ID: 776810), from ESA via project GHG-CCI+ and from EUMETSAT project FOCAL-CO2M.
+The FOCAL activities would not have been possible without funding from University of Bremen, from the EU H2020 projects CHE (grant agreement ID: 776186) and VERIFY (Grant agreement ID: 776810), from ESA via project GHG-CCI+ and from EUMETSAT project FOCAL-CO2M.

-Last but not least we acknowledge the availability of TCCON data via the TCCON data archive (https://tccondata.org/).
+Finally, we acknowledge the availability of TCCON data via the TCCON data archive (https://tccondata.org/).